 Missing multiple teeth can impair your ability to chew certain foods, cause the facial tissues to sag, and distort your speech.
 Patients who are missing several or a majority of their teeth can feel comfortable with their smile again with dentures.
 Dentures are removable appliances that are intended to replace missing teeth, dramatically improving the aesthetics and functionality of a patient’s mouth.
-During your visit to Gentle Care Dentistry, your dentist will assess your condition and recommend the ideal treatment plan to meet your cosmetic and oral health needs.
+During your visit to Gentle Care Dentistry in Las Cruces, New Mexico, your dentist will assess your condition and recommend the ideal treatment plan to meet your cosmetic and oral health needs.

 What Dentures Can Do